Vorkharium/vorkharium.github.io/_posts/2024-11-12-HTB-Editorial-Write-up.md

 https://nvd.nist.gov/vuln/detail/CVE-2022-24439

-Which explains us why this happened:
+Which explains why this happened:

 ```shell
 All versions of package gitpython are vulnerable to Remote Code Execution (RCE) due to improper user input validation, which makes it possible to inject a maliciously crafted remote URL into the clone command.
 Exploiting this vulnerability is possible because the library makes external calls to git without sufficient sanitization of input arguments.